Table of Contents

 What is stuttering?

-Stuttering is a problem commonly associated with childhood, but, for some people, it can last a lifetime.
 Stuttering is a condition that affects a person’s ability to speak smoothly.
-It can cause them to repeat their words, parts of sentences and sounds over and over again.
-They might prolong the pronunciation of a single word or sound, even tensing up their facial muscles as they struggle to speak.
-Stuttering is frustrating because you notice it in yourself and you can see that others notice it, as well.
+It can cause them to repeat words, parts of sentences, or sounds.
+Someone who stutters might prolong the pronunciation of a single word or sound.
+They may tense up their facial muscles as they struggle to speak.

-Most cases of stuttering begin in children between the ages of 2 and 5 as their vocabulary begins to develop.
-It usually stops by the time they enter school.
-Fewer than 1% of cases of stuttering are in adults.
+Most cases of stuttering begin when children are between 2 and 6 years old, when they are developing their vocabulary.
+Boys are more likely to stutter than girls.
+Stuttering usually stops by the time children enter school, but adults can stutter, too.
+However, fewer than 1% of cases are found in adults.

 You also may notice physical signs that are characteristic of stuttering.
-These include the head and eyes rolling backward as the person struggles to get his or her words out, or a tightening of the muscles around the mouth.
+These include the head and eyes rolling backward as the person struggles to get his or her words out.
+They also include rapid eye blinking, or a tightening of the muscles around the mouth.

 What causes stuttering?